 Chances are you’ll spend your days exploring and being active, and therefore, will be hungrier and thirstier than usual.
 And the last thing you want at the end of a long day is to run out of food or drinks.
 Having said that, one of our top campsite tips is always bringing more food and drinks than you think you’ll need.

 Food that won’t spoil, like nuts and dried fruit, are our go-to outdoor snacks.
-We also highly recommend bringing a cooler and ice for storing meat, dairy products, and beverages.
-As far as water is concerned, most sites will have a water source, but we always bring a water filter, too, just in case.
+I also highly recommend bringing a cooler and ice to store meat, dairy products, and beverages.
+As far as water is concerned, most sites will have a water source, but I always bring a water filter, too, just in case.

 Campsite Tips: Pack Cozy Camping Clothes